 - 1½ cups ooked black beans (or 1 can beans, drained and rinsed)

 - 1 tablespoon almond butter (optional, but makes the filling nice and creamy)

 - 1 teaspoon ground cumin

 - 10-12 6-inch corn or whole wheat tortillas

-- ½ cup cashew cheese (optional, for topping)
+- ½ cup cashew cheese or vegan cheese of choice (optional, for topping)

 - First, make the sauce.* Bring a pot of salted water to boil.
 Place the tomatillos in the water and cover the pot.
 Cook till the tomatillos' skin is splitting and peeling off, about 10-12 min.

 - Remove the tomatillos from the pot, allow to cool for a few minutes, then add them to a VitaMix or blender with all other ingredients.
 Blend on high till sauce is smooth (you can leave it a little textured if you like, but I prefer mine to be creamy).